ultraseedbox/USB-Docs/Tutorials and Guides/rclone/Rclone VFS and MergerFS Setup.md

 </p>

 * Save cron by doing CTRL + O and CTRL+ X to exit the editor
-* Now, all you need to do is to access all your apps and point it to your nerly made MergerFS folder which is `MergerFS`
+* Now, all you need to do is to access all your apps and point it to your newly made MergerFS folder which is `MergerFS`

 ## Systemd Commands